 Renewable and Clean Energy

-The program of study leading to the Master of Science in Renewable and Clean Energy Engineering degree, developed by the student in conjunction with her/his advisor, must include a minimum of 30 semester hours.
-The program of study must include 18 or more semester hours of RCL or MEE coursework and a minimum of 3 semester hours of mathematics.
+The program of study leading to the Master of Science in Renewable and Clean Energy degree, developed by the student in conjunction with her/his advisor, must include 30 semester hours.
+The program of study must include 18 or more semester hours of MEE/AEE/RCL credits and a minimum of three semester hours of mathematics.
 Students may pursue a thesis or non-thesis option.
-A thesis option would include 6 semester hours of RCL 599 - Master Thesis coursework, which includes both an oral defense and a written thesis.
+A thesis option requires six semester hours of RCL 599 Renewable and Clean Energy Thesis credits, which includes both an oral defense and a written thesis.

 RCL 507.
-Matls Adv Enrg Apps.
+Materials Advanced Energy Applications.
 3 Hours

 RCL 511.
-Adv Thermodynamics.
+Advanced Thermodynamics.
 3 Hours

 Equilibrium, first law, second law, state principle, and zeroth law; development of entropy and temperature from availability concepts; chemical potential, chemical equilibrium, and phase equilibrium.
 Thermodynamics of irreversible processes; Onsager reciprocal relations; application of these concepts to direct energy conversion.